 Afternoon Day 1

 Walk-off a belly full of delicious fish by walking up around the Ginza neighborhood.
 Depending on your budget, you may be either window shopping or looking for souvenirs here.
 There are plenty of flagship stores for luxury name brands.
 Visit the flagship store for Uniqlo, the Japanese clothing company.
 If it’s not your store, you’ll find several other department stores worth exploring.
-If none of it’s your thing, you can experience the neighborhood as a part of your journey to the metro.
+If none of it’s your thing, you can experience the neighborhood as a part of your journey to the metro and find some other fun and unique things to do in Tokyo.

 Evening Day 1